 • A minimum GPA of 2.5 for all nursing and support courses you will transfer for credits.

-What are the 10 Best Accredited RN to BSN Programs in Kentucky (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Kentucky for 2023?

 Program Overview: Eastern Kentucky University is a top-ranking online college according to the U.S. News and World Report.
 Besides, it has also earned a repute of being a military friendly campus.
 The RN to BSN is a 100% online program that does not require any campus visits.
 With multiple start dates it offers considerable flexibility, especially for those with personal and work commitments.
 The clinical requirement too can be completed closer to home, saving you from the hassle of commute.
 The course is offered in an 8-week term format and is offered full-time as well as part-time.
 While full-time entails taking two courses most terms and completing the program in 18 months, part-time allows the convenience of one course each term, taking around two years to complete.
 Out of total 120 credits that you are required to complete, you can transfer some credits from your previous educational experience.